tobycroft/gorose-pro/README_en.md

 - Dirty Read under concurrency circumstances(this will be only and easily triggered by using *db mode)
 - Paginate fixed, this function finally come back to life, new "Paginator" function make it much more easier to use
 - Fix the row_count(Total in Paginator mode) when using GroupBy function
+- Fix Oracle unable to connect & use problem, Fixed arm MacM1 chip's compatibility with Oracle

 ## Docs and Demos（Wiki）